For Your Information

 A glimpse of history on Detoxification Therapy also known as (chelation therapy) reveals its age at over sixty five years old, basically since World War II.
 It was born out of necessity in Europe during the World War II as an antidote treatment for poisonous gases used during the war.
 Another medical need necessitated the birth of detoxification therapy during the war was to treat poison and toxicity of large number of British navy personnel suffering from lead poisoning through their jobs repainting the hulls of navy ships.
 These treatments had saved thousands and thousands of navy personnel and citizens.

-Goals of Chelation Therapy
+Goals of detoxification therapy

 Detoxification Therapy is a cleansing treatment geared to remove chronic deposit of heavy metals, toxins, drugs, chemicals and wastes from the tissues of the body.
 This treatment MUST be preceded by thorough evaluation of the patient’s blood lab work and urine.
 There are two forms of Detoxification Therapy, one being intravenous treatment which is fast acting treatment and the other one is an oral treatment which is a very slow acting treatment.
 In addition to heavy metal removal, the treatment is noted by USA medical establishments that the treatments are therapeutic and preventative of diseases associated with heavy metals.
 Obviously there are those who disagree with claims out lined by advocates.
 Some medical establishments strongly disagree with detoxification listed.
 Advocated claim that the treatment may help in the following health conditions: